murchandamus/bips/bip-update-process.md

 ### What is the significance of BIPs?

-Individual BIPs do not represent Bitcoin community consensus or a general recommendation for implementation.
+BIPs do not define what Bitcoin is: individual BIPs do not represent Bitcoin community consensus or a general recommendation for implementation.
 A BIP represents a personal recommendations by the BIP author to the Bitcoin community.
+Some BIPs may never be adopted.
 Some BIPs may be adopted by one or multiple implementations or even incorporated into the Bitcoin protocol.

 ### What should be documented in a BIP?